Skip to main content

 • Network and build skills when you join the Management Club, the Supply Chain Club or the Society for Human Resource Management (SHRM).

 • Receive personalized career support through the Pancratz Career Development Center.
-The Center is dedicated exclusively to career development for online and on-campus business students.
+The center is dedicated exclusively to career development for online and on-campus Nistler College of Business & Public Administration students.

 • Let our team of academic advisors help you plan your major.
-You'll also have access to personalized Degree Map software to keep you on track to graduate in four years.
+You'll also have access to personalized software to keep you on track to graduate in four years.

-Median annual wage for management occupations in 2021
+Median annual salary for management occupations, 2024

 U.S. Bureau of Labor Statistics